 Even simple abstractions don't always cover edge cases, and you'll likely need to modify your abstraction or create yet another one to salvage your original one.
 This happens most often when parameterizing functions.
 It's not always a bad thing to add parameters to a function to cover edge-cases, but do think about whether your original function is really an appropriate abstraction in the first place.
 Why?
 Because as a function's parameter list grows it becomes more complex for the caller and harder to debug.
 It's a sign that the original details it was supposed to hide are more complex than you thought.

 Software abstractions can also be problematic when the person reading your code wants to know the implementation details without following multiple levels of function calls, especially if the abstraction doesn't do that much.
 Abstractions that are too shallow simply hide reality for no good reason.

-Also, dependencies that abstract over details you are completely ignorant about can be problematic.
+Also, dependencies that abstract over details that you don't understand can be problematic.
 Of course, we can't know everything.
-We don't code websites with binary.
-However, within your domain you should at least understand what the dependency is doing for you.
+However, within your domain, you should at least understand what the dependency is doing for you.